abstractmachines/abramov-redux-egghead/README.md

 ### Reducer Composition Pattern:

-- Breaking reducer down into multiple functions (single r
+- Breaking reducer down into multiple functions (single responsibility principle)
 - Combine those reducers together.
 - Top level reducer calls existing "child" reducers and combines their results in a single state object.
 - State is undefined/an empty object on the top level reducer.
 Initial state is an empty object, so fields are undefined.
 Child reducers will return initial state, and populates state object for the first time.